Niewerth Building

-The Niewerth Building (also known as Hamling's Tavern) is a historic commercial building located at 124 East Main Street, Delphi, Carroll County, Indiana.
+The Niewerth Building (also known as Hamling's Tavern) is a historic commercial building located at 124 East Main Street, Delphi, Indiana.

 Description and history

-It was built in 1874, and is a two-story, five bay, Italianate style brick building.
+It was built in 1874, and is a two-story, five-bay, Italianate style brick building.
 It measures 30 feet wide and 74 feet deep.
 The exterior was coated with stucco in the 1930s.
 The front facade features a limestone nameplate labeled "1874 F. Niewerth", a triangular arched entry, and cameo window.

 It was listed on the National Register of Historic Places on May 24, 1984.
 It is located in the Delphi Courthouse Square Historic District.